Bitfinex Review

 - "Interface takes weeks to learn but worth it once you do" (4 stars)

-- "App crashed during the March volatility spike, cost me money" (2 stars)
+- "App crashed during the March volatility spike, cost me a position" (2 stars)

 Notable Android feedback: